Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-Well… I told you before that I am happy to tell the truth, but the questions you are asking might put me in great danger.
+Well… I told you before that I would be happy to tell the truth, but the questions you are about to ask might put me in great danger.
 However, I am willing to answer.

 I did participate; I believe the team did want to snipe it because the scale of TRUMP's sniping was too large, but we were not the main snipers, and we deliberately avoided that situation.
 We did not earn any profits from the MELANIA team, nor did we provide any liquidity.